Wick, Caithness: Pulteney Distillery

 The Pulteney Distillery is an aging malt whisky production facility in Pulteneytown.
 The distillery has a visitor centre in Huddart Street, and produces the Old Pulteney Single Malt whisky at a number of ages.
-Its 21-year-old single malt was named World Whisky of the Year by leading expert Jim Murray in his 2012 Whisky Bible.
+Its 21-year-old single malt was named World Whisky of the Year by Jim Murray in his 2012 Whisky Bible.

 Like Pulteneytown the distillery is named after Sir William Pulteney, 5th Baronet.
 The distillery was established in 1826 when Pulteneytown was quite newly established as a herring fishing port.
 The distillery is one of the most northerly on the Scottish mainland and was quite inaccessible, when established, except by sea.
 Barley was brought in by sea, and the whisky was shipped out the same way.
 At that time many of the distillery workers were also fishermen.
 Old Pulteney is promoted as a Highland single malt Scotch.

 The distillery is now owned by Inver House Distillers Limited, a subsidiary of Thai Beverages.
 Other Inver House distilleries include the Speyburn-Glenlivet Distillery, Knockdhu Distillery, Balblair Distillery and Balmenach Distillery.